holoviz-dev/pyctdev/README.md

 Often, it's not clear how to run the tests for a project.
 Pyct already helps with this by having high level tasks such as "run unit tests".
-However, pyct also encourages internal command definitions to appear only once.
+However, pyctdev also encourages internal command definitions to appear only once.

 Currently, setup.cfg is used to store global options for commands (e.g. flake8 rules), while tox.ini is used to store the various actual commands used for different things (e.g. running unit tests, running tests in different environments, etc).
 (TODO: what is shared across projects, and how?
-Would rather not have a config file for pyct...)
+Would rather not have a config file for pyctdev...)

 ### 13. What's tested, and how.

 There are various tools for running tests (e.g. pytest, nose).
-An aim of pyct is for pyviz projects to all end up using the same tools where possible.
+An aim of pyctdev is for pyviz projects to all end up using the same tools where possible.
 And to configure those tools in the same kind of way.

 * unit tests: pytest